-The BSc (Hons) Nutrition and Human Health has been designed in accordance with UK Quality Assurance Agency (QAA) Subject Benchmark Statements, ensuring that the curriculum meets the highest academic and professional standards in the field of nutrition.
+The BSc (Hons) Nutrition and Human Health [with Foundation Year] has been designed in accordance with UK Quality Assurance Agency (QAA) Subject Benchmark Statements, ensuring that the curriculum meets the highest academic and professional standards in the field of nutrition.
 The course is accredited by the Association for Nutrition (AfN) (AC:323), confirming its alignment with AfN Core Competency Requirements.